wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/testing.rst

 - `pytest-django`_ - plugin that introduce a lot of ``django`` specific helpers, fixtures, and configuration
+- `django-test-migrations`_ - plugin to test Django migrations and their order
 - `pytest-cov`_ - plugin to measure test coverage
 - `pytest-randomly`_ - plugin to execute tests in random order and also set predictable random seed, so you can easily debug